rharri/Space-Blaster/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./SpaceBlaster`.

-**IMPORTANT**: Copy the game.settings file into the build directory before starting the SpaceBlaster.
+**IMPORTANT**: Copy the game.settings file into the build directory before starting SpaceBlaster.